Phal-Sovandy/Automata-Drawing-Tool/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature or improvement
 title: "[FEATURE] "
 labels: ["enhancement", "needs-triage"]
 assignees: ""
 ---

-## 🚀 Feature Description

-A clear and concise description of the feature you'd like to see implemented.

-## 💡 Motivation

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-## 🎯 Proposed Solution

-Describe the solution you'd like to see implemented.

-## 🔄 Alternatives Considered

-Describe any alternative solutions or features you've considered.

-## 📋 Use Cases

-Describe specific use cases for this feature:

-1. **Use Case 1**: [Description]
-2. **Use Case 2**: [Description]
-3. **Use Case 3**: [Description]

-## 🎨 UI/UX Considerations

-If this feature involves UI changes, please describe:
+## What feature would you like to see?

+**Describe the new feature in simple terms:**
+[Example: "I'd like to be able to change the color of my states"]

+## Why do you want this feature?

+**What problem would this solve for you?**
+[Example: "Right now all my states look the same, so it's hard to tell them apart"]

+## How would you use this feature?

+**Give us a specific example:**
+[Example: "I would use different colors to show which states are accepting vs non-accepting"]

-- **Where** should this feature be located?
+## Where should this feature be located?
-- **How** should users interact with it?
-- **What** should it look like?

-## 🔧 Technical Considerations

-- Does this require new dependencies?
-- Are there any performance implications?
-- Does this affect existing functionality?
-- Are there any accessibility considerations?

-## 📊 Priority
+**Where in the app should this feature appear?**
+[Example: "In the sidebar where the other drawing tools are"]

-How important is this feature to you?
+## How important is this to you?

+**How much would this help you?**

-- [ ] Critical - Blocks my workflow
+- [ ] Very important - I really need this
-- [ ] High - Would significantly improve my experience
+- [ ] Important - This would be very helpful
-- [ ] Medium - Nice to have
+- [ ] Nice to have - This would be cool
-- [ ] Low - Minor improvement
+- [ ] Not urgent - Just an idea

-## 🎯 Target Users
+## Who would use this?

-Who would benefit from this feature?
+**Who do you think would benefit from this feature?**

-- [ ] Students learning automata theory
+- [ ] Students learning automata
-- [ ] Educators teaching computer science
+- [ ] Teachers/professors
-- [ ] Researchers working with automata
+- [ ] Researchers
-- [ ] Developers using the tool
+- [ ] Anyone using the tool
 - [ ] Other: [Please specify]

-## 📸 Mockups/Examples

-If applicable, add mockups, wireframes, or examples from other tools:
+## Any examples from other tools?

-## 🔗 Related Issues
+**Have you seen this feature in other drawing tools or apps?**
+[If yes, please describe or add a link]

+## Any other ideas?

+**Do you have any other thoughts about how this should work?**
-Link any related issues or discussions:
+[Optional: Add any other details or suggestions]

-- Related to #123
-- Blocks #456
-- Duplicate of #789

-## 📝 Checklist
+## Checklist

-- [ ] I have searched existing issues to ensure this is not a duplicate
-- [ ] I have provided a clear description of the feature
+- [ ] I've described the feature clearly
+- [ ] I've explained why it would be helpful
-- [ ] I have explained the motivation and use cases
+- [ ] I've given a specific example of how I'd use it
-- [ ] I have considered alternatives
+- [ ] I've indicated how important this is to me
-- [ ] I have provided any relevant technical details